HackelLab-UMN/DevRep/nested_sampling_scripts/README.md

 #**Python File Descriptions**

-- `ns_nested_sampling.py` : main script that contains classes to run nested sampling if you would like to make your own monte carlo sequence, it must inherit the `nested_sampling` class and must have a single method named walk, specifying how to do the random walk.
 - `ns_main_sampling.py` : go here to specify input parameters for a run
+- `ns_nested_sampling.py` : main script that contains classes to run nested sampling if you would like to make your own monte carlo walk, it must inherit the `nested_sampling` class and must have a single method named walk, specifying how to do the random walk.
 - `ns_show_results.py` : see results of `ns_main_sampling` with figures.
 - `ns_plot_modules.py` : contains helper functions to plot figures
 - `ns_sampling_modules.py`: helper functions to sample ordinals , change blanks
 - `ns_msi.py` : some helper functions to transfer data to and from msi

 #**The Algorithm**

 #Version Stats
 Author: Bryce Johnson joh14192@umn.edu , Alex Golinski, Prof. Stefano Martiniani